jaredallard/modpacker/README.md

 # modpacker

-A CLI, minecraft launcher compatible, minecraft modpack bundler and installer
+Modpacker is a modded minecraft installer and creator that runs entirely from the CLI

 ![modpacker help screen](.github/modpacker.png)